Blog Banner (3)

 Remember that it’s okay to be different.
 Growing up without my mother at a young age was very difficult due to family-oriented activities such as “Muffins with Moms”’ or Mother’s Day card making at school.
 At times like this, I felt like I was so different from my classmates.
 While I was in fact different, I was uniquely stronger.
 Losing a loved one causes someone to think differently about the world.
 It provides knowledge and wisdom about loving everyone as well as appreciating what you have.
 Knowing this, I grew up caring more about others and relationships.
 The loss of my loved one created an opportunity for my dance journey as well as an opportunity in college.
 Because I thought differently, I was able to express myself in a unique way others really didn’t do.
 I am now able to do something I love as well as creating a career out of it.
 Being different from a group of people provides uniqueness and opportunity.

-Katy Kuack
+Katy Roussey

-Katy Kuack
+Katy Roussey

 Related Posts